mitchell-reynolds/mitchell-reynolds.github.io/about.md

 <img src="/assets/2022-12-31-profile-photo.jpg" alt="mphoto" width="540"/>

 ## Professionally:
 I'm a determined, probabilistic leader with nearly a decade of practice in project management, strategy, deep learning, and data science.
-I've depolyed dozens of ML models and have thousands of hours of hands-on AI experience.
+I've deployed dozens of ML models and have thousands of hours of hands-on AI experience.
 Seeking opportunities in AI Safety to deliver scalable solutions with oversight in high growth organizations.

 ## Personally:
 I enjoy contradictions.
 Everything from broadly bad movies (The Room etc.) to